carlos-alberto-silva/rTLsDeep/README.md

 # Disclaimer
-**rTLsDeep has been developed using in R (R Core Team 2022), and it comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**
+**rTLsDeep has been developed using R (R Core Team 2022), and it comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**